jwmi/HMM/README.md

 If you use this software in your research, please cite:<br>
 Jeffrey W. Miller (2016). *Lecture Notes on Advanced Stochastic Modeling*.
 Duke University, Durham, NC.

+This software was written as part of the "Advanced Stochastic Modeling" STA531 course at Duke University, Spring 2016.

 Copyright (c) 2016 Jeffrey W. Miller.
 This software is released under the MIT License (see LICENSE).